andthedropout/starter_django_react/README.md

 # Find what's using port 8000
 lsof -i :8000

-# Or change port in .env
+# Kill the process or change port in .env
 export DOCKER_WEB_PORT_FORWARD=8001
 ```